 Light yet filling.
 These lettuce wraps are light and refreshing yet addictively good and they don’t skimp on flavor.
 Unlike many lettuce wraps/cups, these are actually satiating!
 This combination makes them the perfect summer dinner!

 Healthy yet indulgent.
+Like many tofu recipes, these wraps strike the perfect balance.
 Meaty mushrooms, chewy yet crispy tofu, a creamy spicy almond-sesame sauce – paired together, they taste indulgent.
 When paired with lettuce wraps, it’s the perfect balance of healthy and indulgent.

 Weeknight-friendly.
 If you can multitask (i.e., make the sauce and soak/cook the rice noodles while the tofu and mushrooms cook), this meal takes 45 minutes to make.
 Okay, you need to press the tofu beforehand, but that takes 1 minute.
 Okay, fine, 46 minutes!